 - Have you ever tried to make a difference on a public problem?
 Have you raised money for needy people or some cause?
 Participated in a petition campaign?
 Written a letter to an official?
 Helped to organize a protest or an event?
 How did the action make you feel?
 What were the results of the action?

 - Is it hard to affect the political system?
 Why?
 Can you think of living individuals who have had a significant political impact?
 What did they do?
 With what results?
 What about historic figures?
 What do students know about Elizabeth Cady Stanton?
 Frederick Douglass?
 A. Philip Randolph?
 Betty Friedan?

 Choosing an issue

 Sheldon Berman defines community as "a group of people who acknowledge their inter-connectedness, have a sense of their common purpose, respect their differences, share in group decision making as well as in responsibility for the actions of the group, and support each other's growth."
 In choosing a project issue and carrying it out, students and teacher have an opportunity to create community.

 How will the choice of project be decided?
 By consensus?
 By majority vote?

 What happens if students disagree about the purpose of a project?
 Should the class split into two or more groups?
 Might this solution produce bad feelings and be destructive of class community?

 How will the class handle controversy?
-While a class project to help a Gulf Coast community devastated by Hurricane Katrina is unlikely to be controversial, one that focuses on abortion or immigration reform may be.
+While a class project to help a Gulf Coast community devastated by a hurricane is unlikely to be controversial, one that focuses on abortion or immigration reform may be.
 Will some people oppose students taking a stand and acting on the issue?
 If so, what should the class do?
 Can the class find common ground?
 For example, if students want to take action on immigration reform, they might focus on school and community educational programs that offer multiple points of view.

 How much class time can be allotted to the project?